Madhan2703/Netflix_sql_project/README.md

 		type = 'TV Show' and
 		split_part(duration, ' ',1)::numeric > 5
 ```
+Objective: Identify TV shows with more than 5 seasons.

 **9. Count the Number of Content Items in Each Genre**
 ```select unnest(string_to_array(listed_in,',')) as genre,